lijing0913/Deep-Learning-Implementation-PyTorch/README.md

 `jupyter notebook`

+**NOTE**:

-**NOTE** To run the notebook on Colab, run the following line first.
+To run the notebook on Colab, run the following line first.
 `!pip install d2l==1.0.0-beta0`

 ## Contents